 This guide covers everything you need to know: the correct application letter format, different types of application letters, step-by-step instructions on how to write an application letter, and free application letter samples and templates you can download instantly.

 An application letter is a formal written request submitted to an authority, employer, institution, or organization seeking approval, employment, admission, leave, or official consideration.
 It is a structured and professionally formatted document used in academic, workplace, and official communications.
+For approval-based communication, you may also refer to an approval letter.

 An application letter is used in professional, academic, and official settings to request approval, employment, leave, admission, transfers, certificates, or other formal considerations.
 It ensures structured communication and documented requests.
+For official confirmation after approval, you may also refer to a confirmation letter.

 Understanding the importance of an application letter helps you write one that actually gets results.